DrLex0/print3D-FlexiRex/README.md

 ### 2022/12/26
 Created the Flexier Rex that has some extra flex in the sideways direction.
 See the `Flexier-Rex` directory.

+### 2024/04/01
+Small tweaks to the tail pieces to make it even easier to balance the Rex on its tail.

 ## Hinge Design